asrivathsan/miniBarcoder/README.md

 # miniBarcoder
 ##### Given the multiple steps in the pipeline, we have written out the steps for obtaining barcodes for datasets A,B, and C for our manuscript.
-Please refer to Steps to Operate the pipeline document.
+Easiest way to get a handle on the pipeline is to test it out on one of these datasets as described in Steps to operate the pipeline document.

 ##### REQUIREMENTS: This has been tested on Ubuntu and MacOS 10.12.6.